mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Apache/index.md

 To enable the PHP scripting language you must activate the php_module, if you want to use Python you need mod_wsgi module, Perl needs perl_module.
 In order to switch to CGI mode and use multiple PHP versions you must activate cgi_module.

-Information on how to custom configure your MAMP PRO Apache Server installation can be found [here](../../Settings/Hosts/Apache) .
+Information on custom configuring your MAMP PRO Apache Server installation can be found [here](../../Settings/Hosts/Apache) .

 For more information on Apache Server see [https://httpd.apache.org](https://httpd.apache.org).